adomyaty/LuhnChecker/README.md

 # LuhnChecker
-Takes a test credit card and applies the Luhn Check algorithm against it (Note: Must have Python Installed)
+Takes a test credit card and applies the Luhn Check algorithm against it (Pre-Requisite: Must have Python Installed)

-Replace the numbers with your test credit card numbers and then run the LuhnCheck.py on any console
+Replace the numbers with your test credit card numbers and then run the LuhnChecker.py on any Terminal/CMD

 ```
 result = (is_luhn_valid(4532015112830366))